 All weaner/feeder pigs should be treated before placement in clean quarters.

-Pigs exposed to contaminated soil or pasture may need retreatment if reinfection occurs.
+Pigs exposed to contaminated soil or pasture may need retreatment if reinfections occurs.

-(1) Ivermectin Injection has a persistent drug level sufficient to control mite infestations throughout the egg to adult life cycle.
+(1) IVERMECTIN Injection has a persistent drug level sufficient to control mite infestations throughout the egg to adult life cycle.
 However, since the ivermectin effect is not immediate, care must be taken to prevent reinfestation from exposure to untreated animals or contaminated facilities.
-Generally, pigs should not be moved to clean quarters or exposed to uninfested pigs for approximately one week quarters or exposed to uninfested pigs for approximately one week after treatment.
+Generally, pigs should not be moved to clean quarters or exposed to uninfested pigs for approximately one week after treatment.
 Sows should be treated at least one week before farrowing to minimize transfer of mites to newborn baby pigs.

-(3) Consult a veterinarian for aid in teh diagnosis and control of internal and external parasites of swine.
+(3) Consult a veterinarian for aid in the diagnosis and control of internal and external parasites of swine.

 Reindeer: For the treatment and control of warbles (Oedemagena tarandi) in reindeer, inject 200 micrograms ivermectin per kilogram of body weight, subcutaneously.
-Follow use directions for cattle as described in ADMINISTRATION.
+Follow use directions for cattle as described under ADMINISTRATION.

 American Bison: For the treatment and control of grubs (Hypoderma bovis) in American bison, inject 200 micrograms ivermectin per kilogram of body weight, subcutaneously.
 Follow use directions for cattle as described under ADMINISTRATION.

 RESIDUE WARNING: Do not treat reindeer or American bison within 8 weeks (56 days) of slaughter.

 Not for use in humans.